Ayyoubsghuri/CNIX-v2.0/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements

-We would like to thank all the contributors and the open-source community for their valuable work and resources.

 ---

-For more details and updates, visit our [GitHub repository](https://github.com/yourusername/cnix-v2.0).
+For more details and updates, visit our [GitHub repository](https://github.com/AyoubSghuri/cnix-v2.0).